grantspassoregon/documentation/src/virtual_env.md

 - Dependency Conflicts
   - Packages installed for unrelated projects can rely on different versions of third-party packages as dependencies.
 There may not be a single version of the required library that can support and run both packages, creating a dependency conflict.

+The `arcgis` package for Python caused a particularly problematic system pollution problem for me at my previous job in county government.
+I had tried and failed to install the package on my machine, where the error message informed me there was a problem with the `ca-certificates` package.
+The problem is that the system used `ca-certificates` to perform any and all Python operations, and this package had become corrupted by my attempted install of `arcgis`.
+I could not longer use Python at all on this machine.
+I did not have administrative privileges to install programs on this machine, and so IT had to send staff over to my building to help me uninstall and reinstall Python, which did not resolve the issue, much to our surprise.
+At the county, our IT staff did not have experience developing in Python, and the situation is no different here at Grants Pass.
+I ended up having to switch to a different (and less performant) machine.
+With a virtual environment, the problem is contained to the virtual environment, so when I encountered this problem again on my new machine (and I did), I could simply delete the corrupted environment and start again.
+Take a lesson from my hard-earned experience and use virtual environments for Python development like you would a crash helmet on a motorcycle.

 ## Creating a Virtual Environment

 The use of virtual environments in Python is so ubiquitous that Python now includes virtual environment support in its standard library through the `venv` package.
 While there are third-party libraries such as `virtualenv` and `conda` that can create virtual environments, and may be desirable for certain use applications, we recommend using the built-in support of the `venv` package, and this is the method we have used in developing the Python packages in the Grants Pass code repository.